128technology/docs/docs/ts_t1_troubleshooting.md

 ### Confirm Peer Status

-Typically, a site will have multiple upstream peers that it connects with over each available transport; for example, a branch location will connect to multiple head ends on its T1 circuit, its broadband circuit, an LTE connection, etc. These connections are referred to as "peer paths," and are periodically measured using BFD packets.
-If only one of the peer paths is down, or only one is flapping (repeatedly transitioning between up and down), the issue is most likely related to a downstream issue and not a T1 issue.
+Typically, a site will have multiple upstream peers that it connects with over any given transport circuit; for example, a branch location will connect to multiple head ends on each of its T1 circuit, its broadband circuit, LTE connection, etc. These individual connections are referred to as "peer paths," and are periodically measured using BFD packets.
+If some but not all of the peer paths are down on a given circuit, or only a subset are flapping (repeatedly transitioning between up and down), the issue is most likely related to a downstream issue and not a local T1 issue.
+As an additional point of investigation, it is encouraged to look at other branch locations that peer with the same head ends/peers to see if there is any correlation to down/flapping peer paths.

 Here is an example of a system with working peers: